MykytaPetrenko/ShapeKeyWrap/README.md

 # ShapeKeyWrap
 Blender addon for transfering shapekeys from on mesh to another one.
-There is another free addon that do almost the same, but algorythm is different (you may check it here https://github.com/fblah/ShapeKeyTransferBlender), but sometimes it does not work properly.
-So write my own addon.
+There is another free addon that do almost the same with another algorythm (you may check it here https://github.com/fblah/ShapeKeyTransferBlender), but sometimes it does not work properly.
+So have writen my own addon.
 It is very fast and simple (around a hundred lines of code).

 # How to apply
 1) Select target meshes